United Natural Foods (NYSE:UNFI) Releases FY 2021 Earnings Guidance

-United Natural Foods (NYSE:UNFI) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+United Natural Foods (NYSE:UNFI) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $3.550-3.550 for the period, compared to the Thomson Reuters consensus estimate of $3.420.
 The company issued revenue guidance of $27 billion-27 billion, compared to the consensus revenue estimate of $27.21 billion.

-United Natural Foods (NYSE:UNFI) last announced its quarterly earnings data on Tuesday, June 8th.
-The company reported $0.94 EPS for the quarter, beating the Zacks’ consensus estimate of $0.88 by $0.06.
-The business had revenue of $6.62 billion during the quarter, compared to analyst estimates of $6.81 billion.
-United Natural Foods had a net margin of 0.59% and a return on equity of 18.27%.
-The firm’s revenue for the quarter was down 5.9% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $1.40 earnings per share.
-Equities research analysts predict that United Natural Foods will post 3.5 earnings per share for the current year.
+A number of brokerages have recently issued reports on UNFI.
+MKM Partners raised their price objective on United Natural Foods from $36.00 to $46.00 in a research report on Thursday, March 11th.
+Zacks Investment Research raised United Natural Foods from a hold rating to a buy rating and set a $44.00 target price for the company in a research note on Thursday, June 3rd.
+Northcoast Research raised United Natural Foods from a neutral rating to a buy rating and set a $42.00 target price for the company in a research note on Friday, June 11th.
+Deutsche Bank Aktiengesellschaft raised their target price on United Natural Foods from $20.00 to $33.00 and gave the stock a hold rating in a research note on Thursday, March 11th.
+Finally, TheStreet raised United Natural Foods from a c rating to a b- rating in a research note on Thursday, March 11th.
+Two investment analysts have rated the stock with a sell rating, five have given a hold rating and four have issued a buy rating to the company’s stock.
+The stock presently has an average rating of Hold and a consensus target price of $30.11.

-In other news, CEO Steven Spinner sold 50,000 shares of the stock in a transaction that occurred on Thursday, May 6th.
-The shares were sold at an average price of $35.50, for a total transaction of $1,775,000.00.
-Following the sale, the chief executive officer now directly owns 268,875 shares of the company’s stock, valued at $9,545,062.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, COO Eric A. Dorne sold 10,757 shares of the stock in a transaction that occurred on Thursday, April 15th.
-The shares were sold at an average price of $35.30, for a total transaction of $379,722.10.
+In related news, COO Eric A. Dorne sold 10,757 shares of United Natural Foods stock in a transaction on Thursday, April 15th.
+The stock was sold at an average price of $35.30, for a total transaction of $379,722.10.
 Following the sale, the chief operating officer now directly owns 35,522 shares in the company, valued at $1,253,926.60.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Steven Spinner sold 109,643 shares of United Natural Foods stock in a transaction on Monday, May 17th.
+The stock was sold at an average price of $38.63, for a total value of $4,235,509.09.
+Following the sale, the chief executive officer now owns 168,875 shares in the company, valued at $6,523,641.25.
 The disclosure for this sale can be found here.
-Insiders have sold 254,271 shares of company stock worth $9,635,557 over the last ninety days.
-Insiders own 2.00% of the company’s stock.
+In the last ninety days, insiders have sold 232,271 shares of company stock worth $8,843,557.
+2.00% of the stock is owned by insiders.

 United Natural Foods, Inc, together with its subsidiaries, distributes natural, organic, specialty, produce, and conventional grocery and non-food products in the United States and Canada.
 It operates in two segments, Wholesale and Retail.
 The company offers grocery and general merchandise, produce, perishables and frozen foods, nutritional supplements and sports nutrition, bulk and foodservice products, and personal care items.